 TfL expects that it would not take a substantial negative deviation from the performance benchmark to cause significant problems for CCOS operations more widely.
-Therefore, TfL proposes to establish a separate "Special Measures" regime that could come into force if a Railway Undertaking or RfL(I) performs at a level which breaches a pre-determined "lower bound" 25 of performance.
-Such a regime would be analogous to NR's Sustained Poor Performance (SPP) regime where once a lower bound of performance is breached, affected parties may claim for incremental "actual losses" if payments under the liquidated sums regime 26 exceed a given amount in any two consecutive Periods or any four Periods in any consecutive rolling period of thirteen Periods.
+Therefore, TfL proposes to establish a separate "Special Measures" regime that could come into force if a Railway Undertaking or RfL(I) performs at a level which breaches a pre-determined "lower bound" of performance.
+Such a regime would be analogous to NR's Sustained Poor Performance (SPP) regime where once a lower bound of performance is breached, affected parties may claim for incremental "actual losses" if payments under the liquidated sums regime exceed a given amount in any two consecutive Periods or any four Periods in any consecutive rolling period of thirteen Periods.

-SPP may lead to special measures being applied27.
+SPP may lead to special measures being applied21.
 Such measures may, in the case of a Railway Undertaking, include temporary suspension of access pending of implementation of remedial plans.

 The CCOS signalling system will pass movement data to both the Crossrail Performance Monitoring System (PMS) and to the NR train describer system (which feeds NR's TRUST DA system and will be used to feed NR charging processes).
+PMS data will be used by the infrastructure managers on the Crossrail route to improve end to end performance across the wider Crossrail network.

-25 The lower bound of performance will be established during calibration of the regime.
+19 The lower bound of performance will be established during calibration of the regime.

-26 When applying the SPP regime it is necessary to "net off" standard revenues impacts captured under the liquidated sums regime from payments made under the special measures framework to ensure no "double counting" takes place.
+20 When applying the SPP regime it is necessary to "net off" standard revenues impacts captured under the liquidated sums regime from payments made under the special measures framework to ensure no "double counting" takes place.
 Failure to do so could make the performance regime financially non-neutral and/or result in windfall gains/losses to industry parties.

-27 In contrast to the regime set out by NR, TfL propose that SPP applies to both Railway Undertakings and RfL(I).
+21 In contrast to the regime set out by NR, TfL propose that SPP applies to both Railway Undertakings and RfL(I).
 This means both Railway Undertakings and RfL(I) will be subject to a "lower bound" of performance which, if breached, will mean that the special measures regime comes into force.
 In addition, the poor performing party (Railway Undertaking or RfL(I)) will be contractually obliged to put a clear mitigation plan in place to tackle significant poor performance, to remedy any problems going forward.